Pingumaniac/Pingumaniac/doc/Course Plan at Vanderbilt University.md

 ## Spring 2024
 1. CS 5278: Principles of Software Engineering
 2. CS 5891: Special Topics - Scalable Microservices
-3. CS 5892: Special Topics - Autonomous Vehicles
+3. CS 6310: Design and Analysis of Algorithms
 4. CS 6377: Topics in Embedded Software and Systems

 ## Summer 2024